-This article provides general performance guidelines when working with VPN in Security Gateway R77 and above.
+This article provides general performance guidelines for working with VPN in Security Gateway R77 and above.

 Table of Contents: